knownstranger03/PAP/README.md

-# PAP for Hyderabad School of Artificial Intelligence
+# PAP projects for Hyderabad School of Artificial Intelligence